SMLC-NYSBC/TARDIS/docs/usage/3d_actin.rst

 Advance usage:
 ``````````````
-Below you can find all available arguments you can use with :bash:`tardis_mt`,
+Below you can find all available arguments you can use with :bash:`tardis_actin`,
 with the explanation for their functionality:

 :bash:`-dir` or :bash:`--path`: Directory path with all tomograms for TARDIS prediction.